Small Batch Pumpkin Muffins With Crumb Topping

 Homemade Muesli

 Muesli is a cereal I fell in love with when I traveled to Iceland a few years ago.
 Iceland is truly an amazing place and I enjoyed everything I did while traveling there.
 And I loved the special homemade foods.
-Nutty whole grain goodness was seen throughout Iceland in breads and cereals, with subtle yet […]
+Nutty whole-grain goodness was seen throughout Iceland in bread and cereals, with subtle yet distinct […]

 Apricot-Almond Breakfast Bars

-My love of apricot is no secret.
-Nor is it a surprise (at least for those that know me) that at 47, I still don’t consider myself a morning person.
+My love of apricots is no secret.
+Nor is it a surprise (at least for those who know me) that at 47, I still don’t consider myself a morning person.
 Not at all, but I’ve accepted it.
 With kids, this can be challenging.
 This is a recipe for apricot-almond breakfast bars that I created for […]

 Malasadas (Hawaiian Donuts)